eleomilagrosa/maya_test_exam/README.md

 ## Project Structure

-The project follows a well-defined directory structure to keep your code organized and maintainable.
-Here's an overview of the key directories:

 - **src**: The main source code directory.

     - **common**: Contains common files such as API endpoints, constants, exceptions, colors, screen sizes, and enums.